minhtran2801/Hex-Game/README.md

 # Hex-Game
-Completed hex game for multiplayer and random player Winning situations are identified using breadth first search
+Completed hex game for multiplayer and random player</br>
+Winning situations are identified using breadth first search

 UPCOMING: